HIRO-MicroDataCenters-BV/cog-framework-ui/README.md

 - [Node.js](https://nodejs.org/en) (v18.20.0 or higher)
 - [Angular CLI](https://v17.angular.io/cli) (v17.3.2 or higher)

+## Managing Node version

+It is highly recommended to install nvm (node package manager) and use to manage node version
 - [nvm](https://github.com/nvm-sh/nvm) (0.39.0 or higher)

 ## How to run it locally